Plan Your Visit

 Campgrounds: $20/site/night at Coal Banks, Judith Landing, and James Kipp.
 Reservations are not taken in advance.
 Please pay in the same manner as the river use fee, but using the yellow envelopes available at the campground entrance.

 Large Groups: Groups of over 30 people require a Special Recreation Permit.
-Apply by contacting by contacting the Missouri Breaks Interpretive Center at (406) 622-4000 or by email at [email protected].
-Additionally, group size limits apply June 15 – August 1 at Coal Banks and Judith Landings: Groups over 20 may launch only Wednesdays through Fridays.
+Apply by contacting the Missouri Breaks Interpretive Center at 406-622-4000 or by email to [email protected].
+Additionally, group size limits apply June 15-Aug.
+1 at Coal Banks and Judith Landing: groups of over 20 people may launch only Wednesdays through Fridays.

 River Conditions

-- At the ferry crossings at Miles 39.1 & 101.8, watch for low-hanging cables and strong currents.
-Stay away from the upstream side of each ferry because the strong undercurrents they create can easily submerge your craft.
+At the ferry crossings at river miles 39.1 and 101.8, watch for low-hanging cables and strong currents.
+Stay away from the upstream side of each ferry because the strong undercurrents they create can easily submerge small watercraft.

-- The average mid-summer current moves at 3½ mph.
-Current stream flow information is reported by the United States Geological Survey based on data from Fort Benton, Virgelle (near Coal Banks Landing) and Landusky (downstream from James Kipp Recreation Area).
+The average mid-summer current moves at 3-½ mph.
+Current stream flow information is reported by the United States Geological Survey based on data from gauges located at Fort Benton, Virgelle (near Coal Banks Landing), and Landusky (downstream from James Kipp Recreation Area).

 Weather & Emergencies

-- BLM Rangers and Law Enforcement Rangers frequently patrol the river and may be able to help in case of emergency.
+BLM park rangers and law enforcement rangers frequently patrol the river and may be able to help in case of emergency.
 However, response time will be determined by your location and your ability to call for help.

 Gear & Behavior

-- It is recommended to bring adequate drinking water (one gallon per person per day).
-There is potable water at Coal Banks Landing Access Site (river mile 41.5) and James Kipp Recreation Area (river mile 149), but there are no other potable water sources on public land.
+It is recommended to bring adequate drinking water (one gallon per person per day).
+There is potable water at Coal Banks Landing access site (river mile 41.5), but there are no other potable water sources on public land.
 Water filters and chemical treatment options may also be used, but may not be effective in removing agricultural and industrial contaminants.

-- Stay off the river in storms.
-Avoid trees during lightning.
-Ensure that tents, boats, and gear are secured against strong winds and flash floods.
+Stay off the river during storms.
+Avoid trees if there's lightning.
+Ensure tents, boats, and gear are secured against strong winds and flash floods.

-- Watch for rattlesnakes, slippery and crumbly sandstone, and hypothermia or heat exhaustion symptoms.
+Watch for rattlesnakes, slippery or crumbly sandstone, and hypothermia or heat exhaustion symptoms.

 Campsites

-- There are primitive 3-sided wooden shelters available at Hole-in-the-Wall and Slaughter River campsites.
-No other shelters are available on public land.
+There are primitive three-sided wooden shelters available at Hole-in-the-Wall and Slaughter River campsites.

-- Camping is discouraged on islands from April 1 to July 31 to protect nesting birds.
+Camping is discouraged on islands April 1-July 31 to protect nesting birds.

 Dishwater & Waste